 Thank you to Lenka Cathersides for the following research.

-Harry Grantham was born on the 19th of November 1887 in Dorking to agricultural labourer and gardener Jesse and Marian Augusta Grantham nee Ingrams.
+Harry Grantham was born on 19th November 1887 in Dorking to agricultural labourer and gardener Jesse and Marian Augusta Grantham (nee Ingrams).

-Harry´s father Jesse was born in the 3rd quarter of 1862 in Dorking to agricultural labourer and gardener George (born about 1819 in Ewhurst, Surrey) and Eliza Grantham.
-Jesse was baptised on the 31st of August 1862 in Coldharbour by Dorking.
+Harry’s father Jesse was born in the 3rd quarter of 1862 in Dorking to agricultural labourer and gardener George (born about 1819 in Ewhurst, Surrey) and Eliza Grantham.
+Jesse was baptised on 31st August 1862 in Coldharbour near Dorking.
 During the 1881 Census, the family lived in Holmwood and Jesse was working as an agricultural labourer.
-His mother, Marian Augusta Ingrams was born in the 2nd quarter of 1858 in Westerham, Kent to agricultural labourer George (born about 1819 in Brasted, Kent) and Sarah Ingrams (born about 1819 in Burstow, Kent).
-Jesse and Marian married by banns on the 6th of June 1885 at St Martin´s church in Dorking.
+His mother, Marian was born in the 2nd quarter of 1858 in Westerham, Kent to agricultural labourer George (born about 1819 in Brasted, Kent) and Sarah Ingrams (born about 1819 in Burstow, Kent).
+Jesse and Marian on 6th June 1885 at St Martin’s church in Dorking.
 At the time of their marriage Jesse and Marian lived in Dorking and Jesse was working as a gardener.

-Harry was baptised on the 29th of January 1888 at Christ Church in Coldharbour.
-His father Jesse was working as a gardener and the family lived at Anstie Farm in Holmwood.
+Harry was baptised on 29th January 1888 at Christ Church in Coldharbour.
+At the time, the family lived at Anstie Farm in Holmwood.

 Harry had six siblings: George born about 1886, Margery born about 1893, Herbert born about 1894, Edith born about 1895, Ernest born about 1898 and Wilfred born about 1900, all in Dorking.

-On the 31st of March 1891 Harry was admitted to South Holmwood Church of England School.
+On 31st March 1891, Harry was admitted to South Holmwood Church of England School.
 At this time the family lived at Spring Cottages in Holmwood.
 Harry left the school in December 1894.

 During the 1891 Census, the family lived at Spring Cottages in Holmwood.
 Jesse was working as a gardener, Marian Augusta was a dressmaker and was looking after their children Harry and George.
 Harry´s widowed father George Grantham also lived in the household.

-At the time of the 1911 Census, Jesse, Margaret and their sons: gardener George and scholars Ernest and Wilfred, were living at Quernmore, Buckingham Road in Holmwood, Dorking Rural.
+At the time of the 1911 Census, Jesse, Margaret and their sons: gardener George and scholars Ernest and Wilfred, were living at Quernmore, Buckingham Road in Holmwood.
 Jesse was also working as a gardener.
 The family had a boarder, railway clerk Gilbert William Tiller.
-The accommodation had 5 rooms.
-Marion stated that she had given birth to 7 living children.
+The accommodation had five rooms.
+Marion stated that she had given birth to seven living children.

 At the time of the 1911 Census, Harry was an able seaman on the HMS Superb at Portsmouth.

 Prior to his death Harry was an able seamen on the HMS Attack.
-He went missing on the 4th of March 1915 between 9pm and 10pm at Leith Docks.
+He went missing on 4th March 1915 between 9pm and 10pm at Leith Docks.
 He is presumed to have drowned on that day.
-His body was found floating in Edinburgh Docks and was recovered at 6am on the 17th of April 1915.
+His body was found floating in Edinburgh Docks and was recovered at 6am on 17th April 1915.

 According to the 1915 Dorking and Leatherhead Advertiser, Harry was “attached to HMS Attack, and took part in several naval engagements, including the Heligoland battle, the shelling of Zeebrugge, the Cuxhaven raid on Christmas Day, and the attack on the Bluecher which resulted in the sinking of that ship.
 He went through all those battles without receiving any injury.“